 It is mandated that District Programme Officers visit their respective district for monitoring and review on a quarterly basis, as well as to provide training and consultation.
-Some of the parameters for review and evaluation include the availability and performance of the DMHP implementation team [including Medical Officers, Health Assistants and Auxiliary Nurse and Midwives (ANMs)], the number of training and capacity building sessions held, status of services available, awareness generation activities undertaken, fiscal expenses and utilisation, and levels of community engagement3.
+Some of the parameters for review and evaluation include the availability and performance of the DMHP implementation Medical [including Officers, Assistants and Auxiliary Nurse and Midwives (ANMs)], the number of training and capacity building sessions held, status of services available, awareness generation activities undertaken, fiscal expenses and utilisation, and levels of community engagement3.